factmint/Charts/README.md

 grunt serve
 ```

 This will start a web server.
 You should see a message telling you which port it is running on (e.g. "Started connect web server on http://0.0.0.0:15009").
-You can now navigate to http://locahost:15009 (the port number will be different if 15009 was not open when you ran `grunt serve`, so be sure to check), where you will see the directory listing for the charts repository (or the root directory for the plugin, if it was not built using API 2.x).
-If you look in the directory for the given plugin you will find an `examples/unbuilt/` directory, containing example use cases.
+You can now navigate to http://locahost:15009 (the port number will be different if 15009 was not open when you ran `grunt serve`, so be sure to check), where you will see a directory listing.
+If you look in the `examples/unbuilt/` directory, you will find example use cases.

 ## Building a plugin